openMetaAnalysis/examples-for-tutorial/README.md

 ## Monday (day 1)
 * Use the file I sent you ([example format](data/all-studies.csv)) that underlies the clinical outcome you selected in your Cochrane review, upload the file to [openMetaAnalysis editor](https://openmetaanalysis.ocpu.io/home/www/editor.html).
 Select the measure type (usually relative risk).
 Do you get the same numbers as Cochrane?
 Change the Hartung-Knapp setting if needed.
 * Search the individual studies at [PubMed](https://pubmed.gov) and add the PMIDs to the csv file.
+Add to the data file whether each trial was registered (search for 'regis' in the abstracts and articles).
 These will be needed for your update searches on Wednesday

 ## Tuesday (day 2)
 Assessing non-clinical biases in studies: